Who We Are

 Joaquin Muñoz

-Joaquin is currently a faculty member at the University of British Columbia in Vancouver.
+An Alma Partners associate since 2020, Joaquin is currently an Assistant Professor in the Department of Curriculum & Pedagogy at the University of British Columbia in Vancouver.
 His main focus is on helping people develop capacities for working with diverse student populations in culturally responsive and humanizing ways.
 Joaquin also consults for a number of groups and organizations both nationally and internationally, including in Canada, Germany, and Mexico.

 Specialties:

--Diversity, Equity, Inclusion, and Justice (including curriculum development, diversity responsive pedagogy, racial identity formation, strategic planning, teacher mentoring, and work with parents)
+-Inclusion and Belonging (including curriculum development, diversity responsive pedagogy, racial identity formation, strategic planning, teacher mentoring, and work with parents)

 -Facilitation